Legal & General net cash up 14 percent in pensions shift

 Gregory said the lifetime mortgage business had exceeded expectations, The firm has doubled its target for this year, aiming to write 200 million pounds in lifetime mortgages.

-Net cash generation rose to 943 million pounds ($1.45 billion) and operational cash generation rose 11 percent to 936 million pounds.
+Net cash generation rose to 943 million pounds and operational cash generation rose 11 percent to 936 million pounds.

 Annuity assets rose 8 percent from a year earlier although sales fell in the third quarter.